K09: Phase IV

 Put them all together and you’ve got a tango.

 Tango is a style of music and dance that originated in Argentina and Uruguay in the late 1800s.
 It is known for its sensuality.

 Uncle Fester is a character on the television series The Addams Family, which aired from 1964-1966.
 The role was played by Jackie Coogan.
 In the feature films based on the TV show, Christopher Lloyd played Fester.

-Shecky Greene is a comedian known for his nightclub standup act, mostly in Las Vegas.
+Shecky Greene (1926-2023) was a comedian known for his nightclub standup act, mostly in Las Vegas.

 That must be the Ugly Duckling ant. –Little do we know that it’s going to turn into a beautiful, blossoming centipede.

 “The Ugly Duckling” is a fairy tale by Danish author Hans Christian Anderson.
 It tells the story of a homely little bird that was mocked by the other animals around the farm until, one day, it grew up and became a beautiful swan.
 It was first published in 1843.

 Tupperware is a brand of plastic storage containers that are traditionally sold at “Tupperware parties,” in which a sales representative (usually a woman) makes her pitch to a group (again, usually women) gathered at someone’s home.
 They were first made in 1946.